matthew-brett/sp-ai-post/notes.md

 generation in your editor, before writing your contribution, and that you have not read any AI-generated code in the process of writing your submission.

+If we do detect or suspect AI use in the submission, we do the same as we would if we suspected e.g. Copyleft code use in a project with an attribution-license.
+That is, we check with the contributor, and if we are not satisfied, we close the pull-request, or pull the contribution, if merged.

 ## Distinction between legal and moral obligation

 Previous discussions have revealed that there can be some confusion between